-For unit dose calculations, the offsite MPR is defined as an individual whose residence location or work location maximize the potential dose from airborne pathways.
-Models assume the receptor occupies the location 24/7 and acquires food grown at the location.
+For unit dose calculations, the off-site MPR is defined as an individual whose residence location or work location maximize the potential dose from airborne pathways.
+Models assume the receptor continuously occupies the location and acquires food grown at the location.
 All potential environmental transport pathways associated with an airborne radionuclide release were included (i.e., air inhalation, air submersion, exposure to deposited radionuclides, and food ingestion).
 This is a prospective dose based on estimated potential emissions from emission units and is used in determining emission monitoring requirements as part of the permitting process.

-Unit dose factors for the Richland area MPR were calculated for specific radionuclides using the U.S. Environmental Protection Agency (EPA) compliance code (Clean Air Act Assessment Package - 1988 for Personal Computers [CAP88-PC]; Chaki and Parks 2000; Rosnick 2007; EPA 2015).
+Unit dose factors for the Richland area MPR were calculated for specific radionuclides using the U.S. Environmental Protection Agency (EPA) compliance code (Clean Air Act Assessment Package - 1988 for Personal Computers [CAP88-PC]; EPA 2015).
 Unit dose factors for the Sequim area MPR were calculated using the EPA COMPLY code (EPA 2017).

-Radionuclides that were not represented in COMPLY were conservatively assigned default values, usually equal to that of Am for alpha emitters; or the greater of either Cs or Sr for non-alpha emitters or as indicated in the unit dose factor documentation.
+Radionuclides that were not represented in COMPLY were conservatively assigned default values, usually equal to that of Am-241 for alpha emitters; or the greater of either Cs-137 or Sr-90 for non-alpha emitters or as indicated in the unit dose factor documentation.
 Daughter product decay also was considered in assigning default values for short half-life radionuclides.
-The most recently published unit release dose factors were calculated using CAP88-PC Version 4.0 for the Hanford Site (Snyder and Rokkan 2016) and for the PNNL Site (Snyder and Barnett 2016).
-Older references for Hanford Site and PNNL Richland Campus dose factors (Rhoads et al. 2010, Rhoads and Barnett 2009, respectively) were calculated using CAP88-PC Version 3 (Rosnick 2007).
-These documents describe the methods and assumptions used and provide unit dose factors for the PNNL emission units in the Hanford Site 300 Area and PNNL Richland Campus.
-Unit dose release factors for MSL are indicated in Appendix B of the annual air emissions reports (e.g., Snyder and Barnett 2018).
+The most recently published unit release dose factors were calculated using CAP88-PC Version 4.0 for the Hanford Site (Snyder and Rokkan 2016) and for the PNNL-Richland Campus (Snyder and Barnett 2016).
+Older references for the Hanford Site and PNNL-Richland Campus dose factors include Rhoads et al. (2010) and Rhoads and Barnett (2009), respectively.
+These documents describe the methods and assumptions used and provide unit dose factors for the PNNL emission units in the Hanford Site 300 Area and PNNL-Richland Campus.
+Unit dose release factors for the PNNL-Sequim Campus are indicated in Appendix B of the annual air emissions reports (Snyder and Barnett 2018).

-For the Physical Sciences Facility, dose assessments were performed using unit dose factors for the PNNL Richland Campus.
-For buildings not on the Hanford or PNNL sites (i.e., located elsewhere in Richland, Washington), dose assessment were performed by applying a location modification factor (LMF) to the unit dose factor to correct for varying source-receptor distances and directions.
-The LMF was calculated by dividing the atmospheric dispersion value (Chi/Q) for the building by the atmospheric dispersion value for the assumed MPR location when the same meteorology and receptor assumptions are applied.
+For the Physical Sciences Facility, dose assessments were performed using unit dose factors for the PNNL-Richland Campus.
+For emission units where the documented MPRs of Snyder and Rokkan (2016) or Snyder and Barnett 2016 are not applicable, dose assessment can be performed by applying a location modification factor (LMF) to the unit dose factor to correct for varying source-receptor distances and directions.
+The LMF was calculated by dividing the atmospheric dispersion value (Chi/Q) for the building by the atmospheric dispersion value for the assumed MPR location when the same meteorology and receptor assumptions are applied (Snyder and Barnett 2017).
 The compliance code CAP88-PC was used to calculate these dispersion values.